HomeBlogReviewsLa diamond district

 Sure, Rodeo Drive might be the ultimate hotspot for luxury – and high price tags – but, with a little knowledge under your belt, you’ll want to direct your Uber straight to the Diamond District.

-Also referred to as the Jewelry District, it is an area that is home to thousands of diamond vendors and jewelers, all working in close quarters – some in small stores, others at booths within ‘jewelry plazas’.
+Also known as the Los Angeles Jewelry District, it is home to thousands of diamond vendors and jewelers, all working in close quarters—some in small stores, others at booths within ‘jewelry plazas’.

 In the past, LA’s Diamond District has seen the number of sellers working in the area climb as high as 5,000 – although, these days, the number sits around 1,500.